keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/introduction.md

 # Introduction
 In this tutorial, you'll learn how to create an unparalleled ticketing experience.
 You'll be able to garner a large audience for your events by creating a seamless admission and onboarding experience for your community.
 ## Background
 NFT ticketing is very common in the Web3 space and is an excellent way to engage your attendees and draw a larger audience.
-However, they currently require the attendees to have an existing wallet.
-This is a massive barrier to entry and limits the event to a more technical crowd.
+However, it currently requires the attendees to have an existing wallet.
+This is a massive barrier to entry, particularly to non-Web3-natives and those who use ledgers.

 Keypom aims to solve these problems by allwoing for a ticketing system that has the following features.